obi-ontology/obi-legacy-svn/releases/2011-07-20/doc/readme.txt

 - change path in Java code to fit your installation
 - The owl file contains only inferred superclass axioms is named as new_inferred-superclasses.owl

+10. Commit directory '2011-07-20' (including all files) under obi/releases

 Create merged owl file
 -------------------------------------------------------------------------
-10. merge the owl files
+11. merge the owl files
 	- open obi.owl using Protege 4.1
 	- manually import disjoint.owl and new_inferred-superclasses-p4.owl
 	- delete '_defined_material', '_defined processes' and '_defined_output', choose delete the class only option